Currently, the SMGB administers certain lead agency responsibilities under SMARA for 58 individual surface mining operations located in California.

 At each of these surface mining operations, the SMGB conducts annual inspections, reviews and approves financial assurance cost estimates, and undertakes compliance and enforcement actions when deemed necessary.

 The SMGB may assume a local jurisdiction’s authority to administer SMARA under certain circumstances.
 Specifically, Public Resources Code (PRC) Section 2774.4 states:

 Finally, the SMGB acts as the SMARA lead agency for all surface mining operations under the jurisdiction of the San Francisco Bay Conservation and Development Commission (BCDC).
 The San Francisco BCDC jurisdiction includes open water, marshes, mud flats and shorelines immediately surrounding San Francisco Bay and its surrounding Bays and tributary water bodies.
-Currently there are 8 active marine dredging operations, and one inactive operation that has an approved reclamation plan in place, for which the SMGB oversees SMARA compliance.
+Currently there are 7 marine dredging operations for which the SMGB oversees SMARA compliance.